Propertis of Thermal Insulation Materials.

 Water Vapor Permeability

-Time rate of water vapor transmission through unit area of flat material of unit thickness induced by unit vapor-pressure difference between two specific surfaces at specific temperature and humidity conditions is called water vapor permeability.
+Water vapor permeability is defined as the time rate of water vapor transmission through a unit area of flat material of unit thickness, induced by a unit vapor-pressure difference between two specific surfaces under controlled temperature and humidity conditions.
+This property provides a measure of how readily water vapor can pass through insulation materials, thereby influencing their effectiveness in moisture control and long-term durability.

 Water Vapor Sorption / Capillarity / Absorbtivity